Convergence Rate of Multiple-try Metropolis Independent sampler: Numerical Illustrations

-We show some numerical examples to illustrate the discrepancy between convergence rates of MTM-IS($k$) and IMH$^k$.
-If the proposal $T$ is already very close to $\pi$, then IMH$^k$ should be significantly better than MTM-IS($k$) since $w^\ast$ would have been reasonably small.
-Their performance difference should become less conspicuous if $w^\ast$ itself is large.
-Here we provide three numerical illustrations.
-The explicit formula of MTM-IS($k$)'s convergence rate is still complicated, so we use independent Monte Carlo samples to approximate the expectation in \eqref{comparison inequality}.
-Previously, \cite{liu1996metropolized} used Examples 1 and 2 to compare IMH with importance sampling and rejection sampling.
+We illustrate the discrepancy between convergence rates of MTM-IS($k$) and IMH$(k)$ numerically.
+As expected, if the proposal $p$ is already very close to target $\pi$, IMH$(k)$ is significantly better than MTM-IS($k$).
+The performance difference of the two algorithms becomes quite minimal if the proposal distribution differs from the target one considerably, i.e., when $w^\ast$ is large.
+In these examples, the explicit convergence rate formula for MTM-IS($k$) is still complicated, so we use Monte Carlo to approximate the expectation in \eqref{comparison inequality}.